 Increased use of natural light

-Most open spaced plans often make maximum use of the periphery of large open rooms.
+Most open-spaced plans often make maximum use of the periphery of large open rooms.
 This is where most of the windows are.
 Thus, most of the employees are located closer to the windows and will make use of natural light.
 This does not only reduce the energy consumption, but it also leads to a more airy office.
 The natural light also has a more positive impact on people’s mood.
-The areas near the centre are also often put to use for maximum utilisation.
-Often the middle spaces are for storage or for conference rooms.
-These areas do not need to have the brightest of lighting at all times.
+The areas near the center are also often put to use for maximum utilization.
+Often the middle spaces are for storage or conference rooms.
+These areas do not need to have the brightest lighting at all times.
 Hence, the office can rely mostly on natural light with minimal need for artificial lighting during most of the day.

 One of the major factors driving up the adoption of this kind of office plan is simple economics.
 If you were to divide up all your employees by building walled offices, it simply costs too much.
 Even a few offices for executives and cubicles for everyone else still has a large cost.
 However, with the open space office design, you don’t need any dividers or walls.
 This cost-saving is significant, especially when you add up the numbers for a large number of employees.
 Open office designs also allow you to accommodate a larger number of employees since no space is taken up by the walls or redundant utilities such as electrical connections.
 Also, setting up an open design office is very easy, just set the desks and chairs, and you are good to go.
 This combination of factors leads to open space office plans being a lot cheaper than other options such as cubicles or full height office dividers.